 But at 47 pounds, and with a Wolf Gourmet brand stamped on the front of the countertop, you can be confident that a heavy Wolf countertop is a solid quality oven.

-There are five heating elements throughout this electric oven to produce the same maximum 550 degrees Fahrenheit as standard sized Wolf ovens produce and detailed above.
+There are five heating elements throughout this electric oven to produce the same maximum 550 degrees Fahrenheit as standard-sized Wolf ranges and ovens produce as detailed above.

-Also, the Wolf countertop oven is rated at 1,800 Watts.
+Also, the Wolf Countertop is rated at 1,800 Watts.

-Like most other small appliances and almost all countertop ovens, the Gourmet Elite Countertop Ovens are made in China.
+Like most other small appliances and almost all countertop ovens, the Gourmet Elite Countertops are made in China.

 It would be hard to imagine Wolf risking its reputation for quality or risking the Wolf brand name on an inferior product.